Punctured logarithmic maps: Splitting and gluing

 \subsubsection{Notation for obstruction theories}

-To analyze the obstruction theories in \eqref{diag:evaluation-gluing}, we introduce the following short-hand notations:\footnote{For the sake of being specific we work with the marked versions here.
+{To bring in the perfect obstruction theories discussed in \S\ref{sec:obstruction}, we now in addition {to $\tau,\tau_i,\bE,\bS$ as in Proposition~\ref{Prop: Gluing via evaluation spaces}} assume $X\arr B$ to be log smooth.} To analyze the obstruction theories in \eqref{diag:evaluation-gluing}, we introduce the following short-hand notations:\footnote{For the sake of being specific we work with the marked versions here.
 Analogous results also hold for the weakly marked cases.}

 Denote further by $\ol C^\circ_i\to \scrM_i$ and by $C^\circ\to\scrM_\gl$ the universal curves over $\scrM_i$ and $\scrM_\gl$, respectively, by $C^\circ_i\to \scrM_\spl$ the pull-back of $\ol C^\circ_i$ under the projection from the product $\scrM_\spl\arr \scrM_i$, and write $\pi_\spl: C_\spl^\circ=\coprod_i C^\circ_i\to \scrM_\spl$.
 We also have universal morphisms $f:C^\circ\to X$, $f_\spl: C_\spl^\circ\to X$, and the subspaces of special points to be considered $\iota:Z\to C^\circ$, $\iota_\spl:Z_\spl\to C_\spl^\circ$ with projections $p=\pi\circ\iota$ and $p_\spl=\pi_\spl\circ\iota_\spl$ to $\scrM_\gl$ and $\scrM_\spl$, respectively.
 Here $Z$ is the union of the images of the punctured and nodal sections labelled by $\bS\subseteq E(G)\cup L(G)$, while $Z_\spl$ is the union of punctured and nodal sections given by $\bS_i\subseteq E(G_i)\cup L(G_i)$, $i=1,\ldots,r$, obtained from $\bS$ by splitting, both endowed with the induced log structures making $\iota$, $\iota_\spl$ strict.